cca/cca_invenio/notes/develop.md

 ### Invenio Installation

 See [Installation docs](https://inveniordm.docs.cern.ch/install/).
 We recommend the "local" or "services" setup which runs the main Invenio Flask application on your host machine using the code in this repository, while the database, search engine, task queue, and redis cache are run as Docker containers.
 These steps only need to be run once.
+The [demo site's wipe_recreate.sh](https://github.com/inveniosoftware/demo-inveniordm/blob/master/demo-inveniordm/wipe_recreate.sh) script is a good reference for the exact steps needed to setup a fresh instance.

 ```sh
 # to build fresh, answering configuration questions